Orden de dos pronombres complementos

 |Nos lo da.||He’s giving it to us.|

-Double object pronouns usually precede the verb(s) they modify.
-In the case of infinitives, present participles, and affirmative commands, they can get attached to the end – learn more.
+Remember that though the order of the double pronouns themselves is fixed, their placement in the sentence can vary.
+They usually precede the verb(s) they modify, but in the case of infinitives, present participles, and affirmative commands, they can get attached to the end – learn more.

 Double object pronoun replacements

 When a third person indirect object pronoun (le or les) precedes a third person direct object pronoun (lo, la, los, or las), the indirect pronoun must be changed to se.
-Context will let you know whether the se is replacing le or les.
+The context should let you know whether the se is replacing le or les.

 Por ejemplo …